 If you’re fed up with hundreds of messages in your inbox or if you find that you’re not responding to very important messages, it’s time to get a grip on your email.

 Here are my top time-saving tips for email.

 1. Turn off your email notifications.
 You don’t need to be interrupted every time your Uncle Charlie sends you a joke.
 While you’re at it, turn off your notifications from social media sites.
 Rather than having information pushed at you constantly, pull it from those sites when you’re prepared to spend time there.

 2. Stop saving messages for future reference.
 Don’t save anything in your inbox that you can find with a simple Google search.
-Your inbox is for processing messages, not for data storage.
+Your inbox is

 What advice would you give other artist-mothers who might be struggling to find time for their art or feeling guilty about spending time on their art and away from their families?